 Business Growth: Do You Have a Plan If It All Works Out?

 While you might not need an elaborate strategy to increase sales, you certainly do need one to keep those new customers.
-This might include a new sales system, a bigger team, a new website, etc. You might also need to delegate or automate certain tasks to give yourself more time to focus on meeting this surge in demand.
+This might include a new sales system, a bigger team, a new website, etc. You might also need to delegate or automate specific tasks to give yourself more time to focus on meeting this surge in demand.
 Growing businesses must have a plan that outlines the specific changes they will make should their growth initiative succeed.

 What Kind of Businesses Grow Successfully?

 Now that we’ve established the resources required for business growth, we can move on to the more intellectual or strategic requirements.
 Businesses that grow successfully tend to operate with a certain mindset.
-They know what kind of information will play the biggest role in their growth and are fully prepared for the various obstacles lying ahead.
+They know what kind of information will play the most significant role in their growth and are fully prepared for the various obstacles lying ahead.

 Here are eleven key characteristics of businesses that are ready to grow: